chapati/beam-wiki/Beam-wallet-protocol-API.md

 ```

 ### split
-Creates a specific set of outputs with given set of values.
+Creates a specific set of outputs with given set of values and session.

 `-->`
 ```json